Aptcoder/overflow/challenge1/challenge1b/readme.md

 Using the big O notation, the time complexity for the identify router function written is O(n) —— linear time complexity, where n is the number of nodes.

-The function is of linear time complexity since only one iteration of the nodes of the graph is required for computation.
+The function is of linear time complexity since only one iteration of the nodes of the graph is required for computation and extra iteration of the node labels in the `count` dict to check for the label with maximum connections.
 Hence the relationship between the number of nodes and the time for computation is linear.